This also applies to cable, chain, and webbing.

 The "Safety Factor" is the ratio between the gear's breaking strength and the maximum load applied to the gear (e.g., 5:1).

-The gear panes allow you to insert gear on the workspace.
+The gear panes allow you to add gear to the workspace.

 What do you want to do?